Stress is the most underestimated and misunderstood component of learning.

 We can become bored, listless and unmotivated if we are not sufficiently challenged in our work or learning activities.
 This lack of stimulation can lead to a sense of aimlessness and dissatisfaction with our current circumstances.

 A lack of clarity of purpose can also contribute to negative stress.
-If we don’t feel that we are making a meaningful contribution to our work or to others, we may struggle to find motivation and direction.
+If we don't feel that we are making a meaningful contribution to our work or to others, we can struggle to find motivation and direction.
 This lack of purpose can lead to feelings of disconnection and alienation, which may exacerbate negative stress and make satisfaction more difficult.

 Being overwhelmed, but also underchallenged, leads to negative stress.

-Therefore, the goal is to identify activities that fall in the flow channel and have a balance between challenge and skill level, leading to a sense of engagement, satisfaction and fulfillment.
+Therefore, the goal is to identify activities that fall into the flow channel and have a balance between challenge and skill level, leading to a sense of engagement, satisfaction and fulfillment.
 Adult learning is enhanced when these activities occur at the top of the flow channel.

 Growth requires stress, but with moderation

-So if you simply follow your natural instincts to stick to what you are good at to avoid change and stress, you will never grow as a person, and never experience the flow state where you are fully immersed in an activity and continuously growing.
+So if you simply follow your natural instincts to stick to what you are good at in order to avoid change and stress, you will never grow as a person, and never experience the flow state where you are fully immersed in an activity and continuously growing.

 To be successful, the challenge must grow over time.